 Recognition is most effective when given in a timely manner.
 Unfortunately, the association between contribution and recognition weakens over time.
 Aim to give recognition as soon as possible to produce a clear connection to positive behavior.

 Frequent recognition translates into more engaged employees, stronger business results, and lower turnover.
-Employees make contributions every week, and failing to provide regular feedback about those contributions increases the likelihood of individuals feeling undervalued in their role.
+Employees make contributions every week, and failing to provide regular feedback about those contributions increases the likelihood of individuals feeling undervalued in their roles.

 You don’t need to wait for a huge milestone or achievement to give recognition.
 It’s important to celebrate the small victories, and research backs that up.
 Take this stat into account: 71% of highly engaged employees work in organizations that recognize employees at least once per month.